Skip to content

 • pixi resolves conda-forge and PyPI packages together in a single lockfile, using uv internally for the PyPI side.
 The model is integrated from the start rather than bolted onto conda after the fact; pixi is the alternative to evaluate when both PyPI and compiled-wheel interop matter and a project-local workflow is acceptable.
 See uv vs pixi vs conda for scientific Python.

 • The pip-last convention is the long-standing workaround that conda-pypi replaces.
 Install every available dependency via conda first, run pip install once for the remainder, and avoid further conda operations in the environment.
-It still works and is appropriate for teams that cannot adopt alpha tooling, but it leaves no record in the environment that pip was used.
+It still works and is appropriate for teams that cannot adopt beta tooling, but it leaves no record in the environment that pip was used.

 Pros